aitezera/dracord/README.md

 - [ ] Windows support
 - [ ] Login through email and password (rather than token)
 - [ ] 2FA support
-- [ ] Websocket support (listening for event types from Discord to make changes live and such, like typing indication etc)
+- [ ] Websocket support (listening for event types from Discord to make changes live)
 - [ ] Fix the naming conventions used throughout the source code.
-(This is just something I want myself)
+(Help maintain code)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: